 BERITA DAILY LETTER: From Darshan Singh Dhillon, via e-mail

-Darshan Singh Dhillon is president of Malaysia Consumers Movement (MCM)
+Darshan Singh Dhillon is the president of Malaysia Consumers Movement (MCM)